[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 2. Chelsea.
 1960s: Carlisle, Shrewsbury, Birmingham, Leicester, Peterborough, Mansfield.
 1970s: Southend, Oldham, Montrose, Raith Rovers

-• This kit has amber shorts from 1970/71 until 1972/73.
-(Thanks to the N.R.D.S.L. for photographing their team for the site.)
-It then returns to having white shorts.
+• The kit is therefore empty when it is first illustrated on the 1973-74 poster, when white shorts return.
 This matches the changes to references 26 and 32 which have different coloured shorts in the early 1970s only to switch back to the original versions once the illustrated catalogues appear.

-International side: Sweden.
+International side: Sweden (68-69).

-• Shirt was tangerine from 1970/71 to 1972/73 when it was Oldham and Halifax.
+• Shirt was tangerine from 1970/71 to 1972/73 when it was Oldham Athletic (70-71) and Halifax Town (71-72).

 • Was ref 656.732 in France.